galaxyproject/training-material/topics/digital-humanities/tutorials/mfa_new-fave/tutorial.md

 >    > 1. tracks: formant measurements sampled across the duration of each vowel, producing a vowel track, typcially used when examining the trajectory of a vowel.
 >    > 2. points: formant measurements taken at specific points within each vowel, typcially used when a single measurement is needed to represent a vowel.
 >    > 3. param: smoothed formant trajectories represented using Discrete cosine transform (DCT) parameters
->    > 4. log param: DCT parameters calculated from the log-trasnformed formant values.
+>    > 4. log param: DCT parameters calculated from the log-transformed formant values.
->    > 5. textgrid: the TextGrid containing the vowel intervals used for the textraction.
+>    > 5. textgrid: the TextGrid containing the vowel intervals used for the extraction.
 >    > The choice of output depends on what you want to do with the measurements.
 For example, points are useful when you want a compact set of measurements for statistical analysis, whereas tracks preserve more information about how the formants change over the course of vowel.
 >    {: .comment}
 >